-Please note: A carer must remain on the beach at all times with their child during nippers.
+Please note: Parents or carers need to sign their child in and out with their Age Manager, plus a carer must remain on the beach at all times with their child during nippers.

 Nipper caps and pink rash vests must be worn for all water activities during nippers.
 This is a strict Surf Life Saving Australia (SLSA) requirement to ensure the safety of the kids.